 Why and how do people participate in politics?
 What are the channels through which people make their voices heard and interests represented?
 Why does political participation take different forms in different countries?
-Why is participation important for democracy to sustain and nondemocracies to change?
+Why is participation important for democracy to sustain and non-democracies to change?
 This course will examine the dynamics and patterns of political participation in both democratic and non-democratic societies.
 Topics will cover voting & election, political party, representative institution, public opinion, civic organization, mass media, lobbying, interest group and informal politics in democratic societies as well as the modes, scope and impact of political participation under non-democratic regimes.
-Assessment: 50% coursework, 50% examination.